 It won’t be cheap.
 Getting a tattoo is a medical procedure and the results are permanent.
-My hourly rate is $180, starting with a $100 deposit.
+My hourly rate is $180.
 I cannot predict what a tattoo will cost because it is almost impossible to determine what will happen during the tattoo process and how long it will take.
 It’s always wise to plan for at least 3 hours of work, and let your artist know in advance if you are working with a budget.

 Please avoid haggling with your artist.
 We need clean needles, fresh ink, gloves, and all the chemicals and tools needed for hospital grade sterilization, which costs a pretty penny.
 You’re also paying for the skills and talents of an actual artist with years of experience and several certifications.
 If your tattoo quote seems low, that should be a warning sign to check their credentials.

 I prefer people not bring company to their appointments unless the company is also getting tattooed.
 We have a small waiting area and need to make room for our clients and have limited space with the current COVID-19 precautions set in place.

 If you want to bring a water or drink to your appointment, please feel free.
 Hydration before and during tattoo procedures is a must!

 However, please try to eat before your appointment.
 Tattoos inflict trauma to the body and it is important that you have a full stomach and your blood sugar is stable during the procedure.
 Not eating before your tattoo can lead to overwhelming addrenaline, nausea, fainting, or dizziness.
 It’s best to consume some protein and vitamin C as well as a good amount of water to help prevent your Sympathetic Nervous System from activating a “fight or flight” response and ending the session early.